ShaShaMan26/SSRG/README.md

 ### Scrub Speed

 How far you move the track is determined by the current "scrub speed".
 By default the scrub speed is set to 1, meaning you'll only increment the editor track by one note.
 This can be increased by pressing either `W` or the `up arrow key`.
 It will be incremented by a multiple of two each time, until reaching the maximum speed of 16.
-The speed can be decremented in the same fassion by pressing either `S` or the `down arrow key`.
+The speed can be decremented in the same fashion by pressing either `S` or the `down arrow key`.
 The minimum speed is 1.

 ![](https://cdn.shashack.org/SSRG/scrub_speed.gif)